blog

 Practical model

-- Start with high-intent route quality and internal linking.
+- Start with route quality and internal linking tied to the right customer needs.

 - Fix crawl/index issues blocking existing content.